Last Updated on October 2, 2023 by Kyle Whitley

-So you might be in the market for a new lawn mower, and you are wondering if battery powered lawn mowers are any good?
+So you might be in the market for a new lawn mower, and you are wondering are battery powered lawn mowers any good?
 Well, the overall answer is yes, but it depends on what you are looking for.
 I personally made the switch to all electric equipment and haven’t looked back.

 What are my options in battery powered lawn mower?

 A few years or even a decade ago there were only a few battery powered lawn mowers.
 Today is a different story.
 There are many manufacturers producing battery powered lawn mowers.
 Technology has jumped leaps and bounds in the battery powered outdoor equipment arena.
 This is making going all electric for your outdoor lawn equipment easier and easier.

 Battery powered lawn mowers come in many different sizes and price ranges.
 They can range in mower deck diameter sizes from 13 inches to 25 inches.
 There are even some larger mowers by RYOBI that are in the 38 in. to 54 in. range.
 Cost also varies from $200 – $600 for push mowers and up to $5000 for the larger electric riding mowers.

 Battery lawn mowers have the same features as a modern gas-powered mower.
 You can get a self-propelled mower just like you can with a gas-powered mower.
 Some of the self-propelled battery mowers even have a “cruise control” feature which speeds up and slows down based on your walking speed.

 Cordless lawn mowers have multiple deck height ranges and multiple types of discharger capability.
 Deck height is usually controlled by a single lever that raises and lowers the mower deck.
 They can mulch, bag, or side discharge.

 Weight is usually not an issue on a battery powered mower, due to most having plastic mower decks to keep the weight down, which in turn extends battery life.
 Most also have folding handles for easy storage.